Weddings - Commitments

 VIOLIN - VIOLA - CELLO - HARP - PIANO - ORGAN

 We are happy to collaborate with professional musicians in the area

 Evan Flynn, Violin

 Violinist Evan Flynn is a chamber musician and private teacher in the Lawrence and Kansas City areas.
-She has performed extensively nationally and internationally, notably with the Illinois Symphony and the Eutiner Festspiele Orchester in assistant principal positions.
-While studying at the University of Kansas, Ms. Flynn won the Kansas MTNA chamber music competition as a member of the Wakarusa Trio.
-Ms. Flynn has received chamber music training from renowned artists including the Pacifica Quartet, Miami Quartet, Parker Quartet, Arianna Quartet, Jupiter Quartet, and Fry Street Quartet, Frank Almond, and Michael Stern among others.
-She has attended many festivals including Midwest Young Artists, Madeline Island Chamber Music, and UW-Madison Summer Music.
-Ms. Flynn performs regularly with Violetta Strings, of which she is a founding member.
-Ms. Flynn holds Master of Music degrees in both Music Theory and Violin Performance from the University of Kansas and a Bachelor of Music degree in Performance from the University of Wisconsin-Whitewater.
+She is the prizewinner of multiple MTNA chamber music competitions and has performed extensively as an orchestral musician, notably with the Illinois Symphony and the Eutiner Festspiele Orchester.
+Ms. Flynn has received training from renowned artists including the Pacifica Quartet, Miami Quartet, Parker Quartet, Arianna Quartet, Jupiter Quartet, and Fry Street Quartet, Frank Almond, and Michael Stern among others.
+She has attended many festivals as a performer including Midwest Young Artists, Madeline Island Chamber Music, and UW-Madison Summer Music.
+Ms. Flynn holds Master of Music degrees in Music Theory and Performance from the University of Kansas and a Bachelor degree in Performance from the University of Wisconsin-Whitewater.
 Her academic interests include synesthesia-based audio and visual arts, music and cognition, and post-tonal theory.

 Erin Wood, Harp